grpc/proposal/L9-go-resolver-balancer-API.md

 gRPC notifies the balancer of connection whose connectivity state has changed.
 So balancer can make load balancing decisions based on the connection status.

-Also, balancers need to aggregate the connectivity state of all connections, add its own state and report the overall state through connectivity state interface.
+Also, balancers need to aggregate the connectivity state of all connections, add its own state and report the overall state as part of the state of the balancer.

 Note that Balancers need to send a signal to gRPC if its internal state has changed, which may have made it valid for gRPC to call another pick, to unblock RPCs blocking on no-connection-available error.